Filed under:

 Sogno di una sedicenne by Natale Schiavoni, Public Domain

-So, we are only made to fail?
+We are only made to fail then?
 All eight billion of us?
 Or, is it just you?
 Probably just you.
 Something must be missing in you, some magic ingredient.
 Because you are not the only one who's too ugly, too dumb, too incapable, too underprivileged.
 You do know not everyone in the world looks like anime characters, has clean drinking water, or has a smartphone or a computer to watch YouTube videos.
-Well, just because you've got a laptop or a smartphone doesn't mean your lack of motivation is invalid.
+Well just because you've got a laptop or a smartphone doesn't mean your lack of motivation is invalid.
 It is valid, of course.
 You have a right to be a failure.
 The Universe is against you.

-So, let me get this straight, you can’t label the stories of someone who was born already above your status as motivating.
-You say they were born in the right place and right time, to the right people.
+Let me get this straight, you can’t label the stories of someone who was already born already your status as motivating.
+You say they were born in the right place and at the right time, to the right people.
 It’s different.
 And when someone from a lower status, for lack of a better word, gets success with tools that you easily take for granted—it’s different again.
 It’s something that makes you say, “Ugh, just leave me alone.”

 What exactly do you need?